 Most San Francisco neighborhoods were originally laid out with a pattern of gridded streets, and small narrow lots with individual houses, or sometimes multiple flats.
 With the exception of a few set-piece neighborhoods encumbered with restrictive covenants, most San Francisco neighborhoods diversified over time – some houses were divided into apartments, some smaller buildings replaced with larger apartment buildings, and corner stores were added here and there, including raising up wood-framed residential to add storefronts on the ground floor.
 These transformations were documented in Anne Vernez Moudon’s Built for Change: Neighborhood Architecture in San Francisco.
 The apartment buildings built in the first half of the 20th century were generally larger than neighboring houses, and increased residential density.
 They mostly proved to be architecturally compatible, even when they were in built in contrasting styles like Art Deco or Mediterranean Revival.
 Their designers articulated buildings into a base, middle, and top, used similar rhythms and proportions for features like window bays and entries, and used ornament to provide visual interest and human scale.

-Designers of buildings built after World War 2 mostly rejected the architectural patterns which would have connected them to existing neighborhood architecture.
+Designers of buildings built after World War 2 mostly rejected continuity with existing neighborhood architecture.
 Some of the biggest changes came at street level.
 Instead of a residential building base and generous front entries, buildings built from the mid-20th century on devoted building ground floors to parking.
 It was partially in response to increased auto ownership, but also in response to changing zoning codes.
 In 1955 San Francisco imposed minimum parking requirements citywide.
 Multi-unit buildings typically dedicated the entire ground floor to parking to meet requirements, and garage doors and open carports came to dominate ground-floor building fronts, especially on narrow lots.
 Another factor was the imposition of a 40′ height limit across most of the city.
 Builders couldn’t lift the ground floor units a few feet above the sidewalk for livability and privacy, as older buildings do, without sacrificing an upper floor, so they typically defaulted to parking on the ground floor, with residences only on the second floor and above.

 The new planning requirements imposed between 1955 and 1960 – strict density limits, strict height limits, minimum parking requirements, and the prohibition of non-residential uses in residential districts – mostly outlawed the sort of incremental development that had previously diversified neighborhoods.
 Builders could only add new one- or two-unit buildings.
 These buildings were typically boxy and larger than neighborhood buildings, and were pejoratively labeled “Richmond Specials” after the San Francisco’s Richmond District where they were common.
 Neighbors’ objections to ill-fitting new buildings – apartment buildings in the neighborhoods where they were still permitted, and Richmond Specials elsewhere – boiled over in the 1970s.
 As Anne Vernez Moudon observed, “Such widespread discontent make it clear that the problem was not only overdevelopment, but also the ‘fit’ (or lack thereof) between new structures and the existing context; issue was as much the character as the scale of new development”.
 In 1978 Planning Department responded by lowering allowable density even further in some neighborhoods, and crafting residential zoning controls and design guidelines that limited the size of new buildings and building additions to conform more closely to adjacent buildings.
 The 1970s zoning reforms maintained core elements of the 1960 zoning framework like use restrictions, density limits, and minimum parking requirements.